backstagephp/laravel-translations/docs/installation.md

 **Translation driver errors**: Check your API keys and configuration for the selected driver.

 **Performance issues**: Consider enabling permanent caching in the configuration.

-For more troubleshooting help, see the [Troubleshooting](troubleshooting.md) guide.